Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 #
 # ANT_OPTS:      You may want to set:
 #
-#                -Xmx3072m, to give Java more memory; otherwise it may run out
+#                -Xmx4096m, to give Java more memory; otherwise it may run out
 #                 of heap.
+#                -DCLDR_DTD_CACHE=~/.cldrdtd (or some other temp directory
-#                -DCLDR_DTD_CACHE=/tmp, to reduce frequent http: access to dtds
+#                 that already exists), to reduce frequent http: access to dtds
 #                 and consequent blockage by Unicode server.
 #
 # b) CLDR-related variables
 #
 # CLDR_DIR:      Path to root of CLDR sources, below which are the common and
 #                tools directories.
-# CLDR_CLASSES:  Defined relative to CLDR_DIR.
-It only needs to be set if you
-#                are not running ant jar for CLDR and have a non-default output
-#                folder for cldr-tools classes.
+# CLDR_CLASSES:  Path to the CLDR Tools classes directory.
+If not set, defaults
+#                to $CLDR_DIR/tools/java/classes
 #
 # c) ICU-related variables
 # These variables only need to be set if you're directly reusing the